ourpalace/ourcord/CONTRIBUTING.md

-# OurCords Contributing Guidelines
+# Ourcords Contributing Guidelines

 > __NOTE:__ Everything here hasn't been verified/finished yet.

 ## 1. Contributing

-You are here to help on OurCord?
+You are here to help on Ourcord?
 Epic, feel welcome, and read the following sections to know how to start contributing and make this the most awesome Discord library!

 <br>